ccpacillos/hov-webinar-graphql/README.md

 - `GET /accounts/:id` - Retrieve an account.

 ### Underfetching
+Not having enough data from the response forcing you to call another endpoint.
 1. Show product information given product id: `product-id-1`
     - Product name and price
     - Seller